An Explainable Deep-learning Model of Proton Auroras on Mars: Results

 \subsubsection{In-situ Measurements}

 SHAP values for the TH remote sensing and insitu measurements are the highest and third highest respectively.
 Table~\ref{tab:shapdets1} lists unsigned SHAP values for these features as well as for SW and MS insitu measurements.
-The SHAP values are normalised by the maximum unsigned value for the respective group.
-For the most significant features, the normalised SHAP value exceeds an equal contribution value of ${\rm 1/N}$ where N is the total number of features from the respective group.
+The SHAP values are normalized by the maximum unsigned value for the respective group.
+These unsigned SHAP values are an indicator of the contribution of the respective input feature for increasing or decreasing the modeled ${\rm Ly-\alpha}$ intensities.
+We identify the features from each group as the most significant when the normalized SHAP value exceeds an equal contribution value of ${\rm 1/N}$ where N is the total number of features from the respective group.
 We also calculate Pearson correlation (r) between the SHAP values and the measured values of the features.
 High values of r indicate a strong linear relationship between the SHAP value and the feature, suggesting the existence of a definite pattern associated with the Ly-$\alpha$ enhancements.
-The significant normalised SHAP values and/or a relatively high ${\rm r}$ helps us identify input features from these groups, with definite patterns correlated to the modelled Ly-$\alpha$ intensities.
-Figure~\ref{fig:shapGr1} shows the distribution of SHAP values for these selected features, while additional features also contributing significantly for each group are presented in the Appendix.
+Note that the SHAP values are calculated using $\rm{Ly-\alpha}$ intensities between 110 -- 150~km only where the peak enhancements during proton auroras are typically observed.
+The positive/negative sign of r indicates the direction of the relationship.
+The significant normalized SHAP values and/or a relatively high ${\rm r}$ helps us identify input features from these groups, with definite patterns correlated to the modeled Ly-$\alpha$ intensities.
+Figure~\ref{fig:shapGr1} shows the distribution of SHAP values for these selected features, while additional features also contributing significantly for each group are presented in the appendix Figure~\ref{fig:shapGr2}.